Goliath (Marvel Comics): Henry Pym

-Henry "Hank" Pym was the first to adopt the Goliath name.
+Henry "Hank" Pym was the first to utilize the Goliath name.

 Clint Barton

-Clinton "Clint" Barton is better known as the superhero Hawkeye; he used the Pym size-changing gas to adopt the Goliath powers and identity shortly after Hank Pym was Yellowjacket.
-He remained Goliath through the Kree-Skrull War, and briefly resumed using the identity during "Operation: Galactic Storm".
+Clinton "Clint" Barton, better known as the superhero Hawkeye, used the Pym size-changing gas to adopt the Goliath powers and identity shortly after Hank Pym was Yellowjacket.
+He remained Goliath through the Kree-Skrull War, and briefly resumed using the Goliath identity during "Operation: Galactic Storm".

 Bill Foster

 Dr. William "Bill" Foster was Pym's lab assistant who had an equally brief career as the Black Goliath and Giant-Man before retiring from superheroics.
-He later came out of retirement, donning a new costume and known as simply Goliath.
-In the "Civil War" storyline, he sided with Captain America's faction of outlaw Anti-Registration heroes, and was killed by a cyborg clone of Thor.
+He later came out of retirement, donning a new costume as Goliath.
+In the Civil War storyline, he sided with Captain America's faction of outlaw Anti-Registration heroes, and was killed by Ragnarok, a cyborg clone of Thor.

 Erik Josten

 Erik Josten was originally known as the supervillain Power Man.
-After being soundly defeated by Luke Cage – who was also calling himself Power Man at the time – he changed his codename to the Smuggler and later to Goliath.
-He adopted the superheroic identity Atlas upon joining the Thunderbolts.
+After being soundly defeated by Luke Cage – who was also known as Power Man at the time – he changed his codename to the Smuggler and later to Goliath.
+He adopted the superhero identity Atlas upon joining the Thunderbolts.

+Criti Noll

+The Skrull Criti Noll utilized the abilities of Goliath while impersonating Hank Pym for the Secret Invasion storyline.